 Once you have completed a draft of the abstract, it is time to revise it.
 In this step, you will read through the draft and make sure that it is clear and concise.
 You may need to remove some unnecessary information or reorganize some of the sentences.
 This step will help to ensure that your readers will be able to understand what you have written.

 The final step in the three-pass approach is to edit the draft for grammar and punctuation.
-You will read through the draft again and correct any errors in this step.
+You will reread the draft and correct any errors in this step.
 This step is important because it will help to ensure that your readers will be able to understand what you have written.

 For scientific publications, the IMRaD format is standard.
 IMRaD translates to: